Korean War Project

 Entry: 59122

-LOOKING FOR FATHER
+Subject: LOOKING FOR FATHER

-STEFANIE BLANDON wrote on October 4, 2006
+Stefanie Blandon wrote on October 4, 2006

-CITY AND STATE: NEW YORK NY
+City and State: NEW YORK NY

 Comments: I don't have a whole lot of information.
 I was born in Inchon Korea in 1957.
 My Korean name is Jacky Lee.
 We lived above a store on top of the hill.
 Below the hill I remember there was a Cathedral.
 I remember a soldier taking me on base and treating me to strawberry milkshakes, etc. don't know if he was my father or my younger sisters(she was born in 1960) My father is african-american.
 I was given up for adoption when I was 5 years old along with my sister.
 We were both adopted by a african american military family and both reside in the US.